PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 11 TensorFlow-import-blocked tests pass.
 Runtime behavior and all public/ dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The mean/attention cluster now delegates to a dedicated frozen context and stable prefix, base-tail, base, layer-normalization, conv-attention, default, and seven-owner union sequences.
+A single selector covers all four policy combinations; every build creates one fresh main-model pass-state scope shared by selected owners.
+Both helper defaults, direct caller forms, boundaries, and argument-free callback identities in both parent compositions are unchanged.
+Accounting replaces seven direct owner calls with seven stable IDs, preserves 120 effective calls, and a new explicit seven-owner efficiency fixture confirms one graph-index build.
+The 278-test focused/parent/architecture set, 31 pass- efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, policy, runtime-order, callback, boundary, scope-sharing, or TensorFlow-isolation contract changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.